intel-lab-lkp/linux/Documentation/process/security-bugs.rst

 --------------------

-The most effective way to report a security bug is to send it directly to the affected subsystem's maintainers and Cc: the Linux kernel security team.
+The most effective way to report a security bug is to send it directly to the affected subsystem's maintainers.
 Do not send it to a public list at this stage, unless you have good reasons to consider the issue as being public or trivial to discover (e.g. result of a widely available automated vulnerability scanning tool that can be repeated by anyone).

 If you're sending a report for issues affecting multiple parts in the kernel, even if they're fairly similar issues, please send individual messages (think